Timthreetwelve/WUView/WUView/ReadMe.txt

 see that "Defender" has already been added.
 Consequently any update that has the word "Defender" in the update title will be excluded.
 Feel free to add any other strings to this list.
 For example, if you don't want to see the malicious software remover tool you cold add "malicious" to the list.
 The words on this list are not case sensitive.
+Click OK to save any changes to the exclude list.
 The exclude list will be saved and reapplied the next time Windows Update Viewer is started.

 If you want to temporarily see all the installed updates, you can select Toggle Excluded Items from the View Menu or by pressing Ctrl + E instead of removing everything from the exclude list.